kaapstorm/tedmagi_2024/src/4_representation.rst

 Here is what I'm thinking: The new system is not a country.
 It's an app.

 I haven't thought of a good name for it, so for now I'm just calling it the **Republic of Humanity**.
+Again, definitely something to workshop.

 It's like WhatsApp or Slack in that it has groups, but its groups work differently.

-There are two kinds of groups: Interest groups and location groups.
+There are two kinds of groups: Interest groups, and location groups.

 You can join any interest groups you like.
 Your location group is determined by the neighbourhood where you live.